-I have a glass bead which is very precious and somewhat magical to me, not only because it reminds me of camping holidays on the beautiful Isles of Scilly, a small archipelago of islands just off the coast of Cornwall, but because it is my very own shipwreck treasure.
+I have a small, pale green glass bead which is very precious and somewhat magical to me.
+Not only because it reminds me of camping holidays on the beautiful Isles of Scilly, the small archipelago of islands just off the coast of Cornwall, but because it is my very own shipwreck treasure.

 In the 17th century a Dutch ship of unknown name went down off the coast of St Agnes, the southernmost populated of the islands.
-It’s cargo was strewn across the ocean floor and this included thousands of glass beads which soon began to wash up on beach on St Agnes.
-That beach became known as Beady Pool and that is where I found my little glass treasure.
+It’s cargo, which included thousands of glass beads, was strewn across the ocean floor.
+As the years went by these beads began to wash up on a particular beach on St Agnes island.
+And that beach soon became known as Beady Pool.
+It is at Beady Pool, a few years ago, that I found my own little glass treasure.

-Not all was gentle sport though when in 1818 the Brig Victoria got into trouble with a cargo of wine on board the Yeomanry guard had to be called when hundreds of looters tried to swarm the ship and the Riot Act had to be read after the Le Landois also carrying wine and brandy was besieged by a ″drunken mob of over 4,000 people″ at Whitesand Bay near Gribba Point.
+Not all was gentle sport though.
+When in 1818 the Brig Victoria got into trouble with a cargo of wine on board the Yeomanry guard had to be called when hundreds of looters tried to swarm the ship.
+Furthermore, the Riot Act had to be read after the Le Landois also carrying wine and brandy was besieged by a ″drunken mob of over 4,000 people″ at Whitesand Bay near Gribba Point.